 Once a Mint is functioning, it will send miners out to collect silver ore.
-The miners will pick away at the silver, gather up the raw ore and bring it back to the Mint.
+The miners will pick away at the silver and gather up the raw ore.
 Only one miner can work a particular deposit of ore at a time.
-There, workers will smelt the silver and strike the coins.
+The silver ore will be brought back to the Mint, where workers will smelt the silver and strike the coins.
 After they have struck the drachmas, they will be deposited in your treasury automatically.